Quantum and classical ergotropy from relative entropies: Quantum Ergotropy

+Note that the quantum ergotropy does not depend on the specific value of the temperature, but rather Eq.~\eqref{eq:ergo_2} holds for any $\beta$.
 In conclusion, the quantum ergotropy is written as the difference of the quantum and classical relative entropies of the quantum state $\rho$ with respect to $\rho^\mrm{eq}$.
 Note that Eq.~\eqref{eq:ergo_2} is entirely determined by $\rho$ and $\rho^\mrm{eq}$, and independent of any optimization.

-\paragraph{Ergotropy from quantum coherence}
+\section{Ergotropy from Quantum Coherence}